varunswarup/deep-learning-foundations/README.md

 ### Bikeshare Rental Prediction ###

 Develop a standard Feed-forward Neural Network and train it on historical bike-sharing data to predict daily bike rental volume.

+### Image Classification for Computer Vision ###

+Build a convolutional neural network to recognize and classify new images based on a pre-defined set of known, labeled images.
+Image classification (or object recognition) represents one of the core components of computer vision.